 - Minimum of nine credits in graduate-level courses on Japan (600 or higher).

-- Language requirement–fourth-year level competency.
+- Language requirement — minimum of two years of Japanese.
 All competency requirements can be met either through coursework or equivalency examinations.
 Language courses do not count towards certificate credit requirements.

 Who can apply?